 /etc/security/limits.conf.
 Please consult with your host or server manager.

-We've opened an issue with Joomla that includes the code to get around this issue.
+We've opened an issue with Joomla that includes the code to easily get around this issue.
 You can patch your Joomla installation with the code that works, but unless Joomla updates this function, you will need to do this on every Joomla update to ensure the patch is not lost.
+Please voice your support for this change in the above Github issue.

 When using a cloud storage solution for media uploads, like Amazon S3 or DigitalOcean Spaces, the